Academics at Babson

-Participants in the Babson College International Student Exchange Program are eligible to take courses in all disciplines, including Accounting, Arts & Humanities, Economics, Entrepreneurial Studies, Finance, History & Society, Management, Marketing, Math/Science and Technology, Operations, and Information Management - as long as they have completed any corresponding pre-requisites.
-However, enrollment restrictions may apply to certain courses, such as the 5-credit core courses in the MBA evening program and the 9-credit bundled undergraduate courses OEM and MCE.
-Additionally, please note that Entrepreneurship courses at Babson are very popular and may fill up quickly during Online Course Registration.
+Participants in the Babson College International Student Exchange Program are eligible to take courses in all disciplines, including Accounting, Arts & Humanities, Economics, Entrepreneurial Studies, Finance, History & Society, Management, Marketing, Math/Science and Technology, Operations, and Information Management - as long as they have completed any corresponding prerequisites.
+Enrollment restrictions may apply to certain courses.
+Additionally, please note that Entrepreneurship courses at Babson are very popular and may fill up quickly during online course registration.
 While exchange students will likely be able to register for one or two Entrepreneurship courses, they should not expect to be able to take only Entrepreneurship courses during their studies at Babson.

 Online Course Registration